Accretion disk: Magnetic fields and jets

-Analytic models of super-Eddington accretion disks (slim disks, Polish doughnuts)
+Super-Eddington accretion disks (slim disks, Polish doughnuts)

-The theory of highly super-Eddington black hole accretion, M≫MEdd, was developed in the 1980s by Abramowicz, Jaroszynski, Paczyński, Sikora and others in terms of "Polish doughnuts" (the name was coined by Rees).
+The theory of highly super-Eddington black hole accretion, M≫MEdd, was developed in the 1980s by Abramowicz, Jaroszynski, Paczyński, Sikora, and others in terms of "Polish doughnuts" (the name was coined by Rees).
 Polish doughnuts are low viscosity, optically thick, radiation pressure supported accretion disks cooled by advection.
 They are radiatively very inefficient.
 Polish doughnuts resemble in shape a fat torus (a doughnut) with two narrow funnels along the rotation axis.
 The funnels collimate the radiation into beams with highly super-Eddington luminosities.